Balancing the accounting equation

 6. Partial reports

-So, avoid most queries when testing this.
 If you specify a report start date, be sure to include

 balances from previous transactions by adding -H/--historical

-.
 (Or use the bse

-which does this automatically.)
+command, which does this automatically.)

-An improved zero total report
+An improved accounting equation report

 $ hledger bse -R --infer-equity --alias '/^(revenues|income|expenses)\b/=equity' not:desc:'closing balances' --layout tall -f YYYY.journal